-Level of Governance Area Responsibilities Constitution Appoint and remove Trustees.
-Members Amend and approve changes to the Articles of Association.
+Level of Governance Area Responsibilities Members Constitution Appoint and remove Trustees.
+Amend and approve changes to the Articles of Association.
 AGM Attend and contribute to the AGM.
 Strategy Set the vision, ethos and strategy for the Trust.
 Approve the ADP and SEF of each academy within the Trust.
 Leadership Appoint executive positions in the Trust e.g. CEO, and in each academy appoint the Principal, Vice/Assistant Principals and Finance Officer.
-Determine and approve the leadership structures in each academy.
+Leadership Determine and approve the leadership structures in each academy.
 Ensure that all academies in the Trust are effectively challenged and supported to maximise outcomes.
 Scrutinise academies' pupil performance data, termly reports and SEF, and measure impact against ADP key development priorities and the Performance vision of the Trust.
 Trustees (Board) Hold the CEO to account.
 Undertake a 360° review of its own performance on annual basis.
 Finance Refer to the terms of reference of the Finance and Audit Committee.
 Approve Trust policies (those applicable to all employees in the Trust).
-Operations Approve and review the terms of reference of committees.
-Ensure effective consultation and communication with all constituent parts of the Trust.
+Operations Approve and review the terms of reference of committees e.g. LGB Terms of Reference Ensure effective consultation and communication with all constituent parts of the Trust.
 Safeguarding Review the LSB Audit for Safeguarding for each academy in the Trust.
 Admissions Determine the admissions arrangements for all academies in the Trust.
 Review individual academy budgets and the annual budget for the Trust.
-Finance Review the long term budget plan.
+Review the long-term budget plan (3YBF).
 Regularly monitor the actual income and expenditure against budget at academy and Trust level.
 Consider the achievement of value for money.
 Consider responses to any external management letters.
 Ensure the annual accounts are produced in accordance with Company and Charity law and DfE guidance.
-Finance and Audit Authorise the award of contracts over monetary values as defined in the Trust's Financial Regulations.
-Committee Review the reports of the Responsible Officer on the effectiveness of the financial procedures and controls.
+Finance and Audit Finance Authorise the award of contracts over monetary values as defined in the Trust's Financial Regulations.
+Committee Review the internal scrutiny reports on the effectiveness of the financial procedures and controls.
 Review and approve virements and transactions in accordance with the Trust's Financial Regulations.
 Oversee tendering and award of contracts in accordance with the Trust's Financial Regulations.
 Annually review and update the Trust's Financial Regulations and finance-related policies.
-Review information/returns to the DfE and/or EFA that affects funding.
+Review information/returns to the DfE and/or EFSA that affect funding.
 Undertake independent checking of financial controls, systems, transactions and risks.
 Discuss with the external auditor the nature/scope of each forthcoming audit and ensure that the auditor has the fullest co-operation of staff.
-General Discuss issues relating to: pupil performance; quality of teaching; learning and assessment; and personal development, behaviour and welfare.
+General Discuss issues relating to pupil performance; quality of teaching, learning and assessment; and personal development, behaviour and welfare.
 Make recommendations to the Board.
-LCD Act as a critical friend to the Principal.
-LGB Visits Undertake visits in line with the key development priorities in the ADP.
-Complaints Review stakeholder complaints in line with the Trust's Complaints Policy.
-Exclusions Review fixed term and permanent exclusions in line with DfE guidance.
+LGB Act as a critical friend to the Principal.
+235 Visits Undertake visits in line with designated areas of responsibility and the key development priorities in the ADP.
+Engagement Review and discuss outcomes of the Stakeholder Engagement Plan.
+Exclusions Review suspensions and permanent exclusions in line with DfE guidance.